abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter17.md

 a yakkha, a deva, or anything like that.”
 The sutta ends with these two great disciples admiring each other’s qualities.

-Q: What are the primary distinctions between Theravāda, Mahāyāna, and Vajrayāna?
+Q: What are the primary distinctions between Theravada, Mahayana, and Vajrayana?

-A: Without confusing people, I think Theravāda, just by the very literal translation of its name, means the teaching of the elders.
+A: Without confusing people, I think Theravada, just by the very literal translation of its name, means the teaching of the elders.
 Its primary focus is in trying to maintain the tradition as it was passed down as closely as they could assume were the original teachings of the Buddha.